Vandathron/watchman-k8s-operator/README.md

-# watchman
+# watchman kubernetes operator
-Solely fun project that lets you track and log changes to your resources(Dep & SVC yet) in your cluster.
+Solely for fun; A kubernetes operator that lets you track and log changes to your resources(Dep & SVC yet) in your cluster.

 ## Getting Started